alexzshl/vscode-taskhere/README.md

         }
 ```

-You can "add" one or more built-in icons to the name of task-bar with a special syntax, which will appear as an icon on the status bar:
+You can add built-in icons to the status bar item:

 [*options-tasksHere-name*]